opentofu/opentofu/internal/ipaddr/README.md

 incorrect results, and thus it's a potential security concern.
 For more information, see [Go issue #30999](https://golang.org/issue/30999).

+After careful consideration, it was concluded that OpenTF's use of these functions as part of the implementation of the `cidrhost`, `cidrsubnet`, `cidrsubnets`, and `cidrnetmask` functions has a more limited impact than the general availability of these functions in the Go standard library, and so we can't justify a similar exception to our Terraform 1.0 compatibility promises as the Go team made to their Go 1.0 compatibility promises.

 If you're considering using this package for new functionality _other than_ the built-in functions mentioned above, please do so only if consistency with the behavior of those functions is important.
 Otherwise, new features are not